 How much experience do I need to apply?

-There is no experience requirement in order to apply.
-You must have at least one year of adult medical-surgical experience upon starting the specialty clinical practicum.
-This can be garnered your first year in the program.
+Applicants must have a minimum of six months nursing experience by the application deadline.
+Students must have at least one year of adult medical-surgical experience upon starting the specialty clinical practicum.
+This can be garnered during your first year in the program.

 Who should I get as references?